kisbayu/kisbayu/README.md

 ## About Me
 -I'm an information engineering student based on Indonesia\
--Proficient with web development, software engineering,\ -Experienced in UX research, UI/UX design, and product design\
+-Proficient with web development, software engineering\ -Experienced in UX research, UI/UX design, and product design \
 -Intrested in machine laerning, computer vision, applied\
 psychology, and economics
 <!--